lsst/ip_diffim/pipeline/examples/ReadMe.txt

 To use:
 * Create a file listing the images to subtract.
   For details on the file format run:
-  % python feedManySubtractPipeline.p --help
+  % python imageManySubtractPipeline/feedPipeline.p --help
 * Start the pipeline:
-  % python startManySubtractPipeline.py [--help]
+  % python imageManySubtractPipeline/runPipeline.p --help
 * Wait for the pipeline to start receiving events.
 * Feed the pipeline by running the following from another login:
+  % python imageManySubtractPipeline/feedPipeline.p --help

+*** Image Subtract and Detect Pipeline

+Subtract a list of pairs of images and then run detection on them.
+The list of images is supplied in the same way as "imageManySubtractPipeline" and the pipeline is run in the same way except that you may specify two policy files: one for image subtraction and one for detection.
+For details run:
-  % python feedDManySubtractPipeline.py [--help]
+  % python imageSubtractDetectPipeline/runPipeline.p --help